Kidnapping in the United Kingdom: Prevalence

 A 2004 Home Office research study presented 798 police reports regarding child abduction in England and Wales.
 Of those reports, that 56% (447) involved a stranger, about 375 were attempted abductions while 72 were successful.

 The kidnapping figures published by the Office for National Statistics recorded about 532 cases of child abductions that were reported to police in 2011/12.
 Figures do not include Scotland.

 An estimated of 500 cases of parental kidnapping are reported in the country, every year.

 Notable incidents

 There have been incidents in which kidnapping was faked.
-In 1992, Joanna Grenside, an aerobics teacher from Harpenden, England, had staged her disappearance to avoid Christmas.
+In 1992, Joanna Grenside, an aerobics teacher and bulimia sufferer from Harpenden, England, had staged her disappearance to avoid Christmas due to what the magistrates' chairman accepted as being related to her bulimia and the food that would normally go with Christmas.